dnfodjo/DJI_TensaFlow_Swift/README.md

 sudo gem install cocoapods

-The process may take a long time, please wait.
-For further installation instructions, please check this guide.

-Install SDK with CocoaPods in the Project:

-run command: pod install
+Install SDK with CocoaPods in the Project by running command: pod install

 Return to folder/directory and open ARAJOY.workspace